Why UX Design Still Needs White Space

 The first approach maximizes user interaction with the connected device (via an app and added features).
 The second approach reduces user interaction and gives the majority of the control over to automation based on data.
 Both allow the user to correct it when it gets something wrong, but only with the second approach does the device do the work for you.

 Designing for white space doesn’t mean we reduce technical capabilities, it just means that we consider how much of that complexity is exposed to the user.

 Just like the white space around the Google search bar, Nest’s automation and decisions based on usage data provide focus and a clear path for user interaction.
 Designing for white space doesn’t mean we reduce technical capabilities, it just means that we consider how much of that complexity is exposed to the user.

 Where to start

-So we can see that automation is one way to design interactions with white space.
-But there are many other aspects to consider when designing for IoT user experiences.
-Here are three things you can start with to improve the user experience of your IoT product/service:
+We can see that automation is one way to design white space into user experience.
+But there are many other methods to use.
+Here are three things you can start with to improve the user experience of your product/service with white space:

 01 | Identify the core use case of your product.